Good Fortune (film): Plot

 Arj approaches Elena and begins a relationship with her, but she breaks things off when he implies her union work is unimportant.
 While driving, he texts Elena in an attempt to reconcile and crashes his car, ending up in a coma.
-Jeff and Gabriel struggle to make money and end up sleeping in their car.
-Martha fires Gabriel for failing to inspire hope in Arj and turns him human.
+Martha fires Gabriel as the situation has become worse and turns him human.
 Gabriel gets a job as a dishwasher, and soon becomes frustrated by how difficult it is to make a living.

 Arj wakes from his coma and feigns memory loss in order to avoid switching back with Jeff.
 After being fired as a delivery worker because the company has switched to robotic deliveries, Jeff plans to sneak into Arj's home and fence his expensive watches.
 He and Gabriel arrive as Arj is throwing himself a birthday party.

 Arj encounters Elena working as a caterer at the party.
 At the end of the night, Elena tells him that being wealthy is not something she wants to be, but wants to continue to fight for what she believes in, even if it will not make her rich.
-Later, Arj discovers Jeff attempting to steal the watches and, frightened, shoots him in the arm and accidentally reveals his memory loss was fake.
+Later, Arj stumbles on Jeff attempting to steal the watches and, frightened, shoots him in the arm and accidentally reveals his memory loss was fake.
 At the hospital, he agrees to switch back, but Gabriel says it cannot work unless Arj actually desires to go back to his own life out of hope and not merely guilt.
 Martha visits Gabriel and tells him that other people can inspire hope in each other; they do not always have to do it on their own or need angels.

-Arj, Jeff and Gabriel go salsa dancing with Elena and her friends.
+Arj, Jeff and Gabriel go cumbia dancing with Elena and her friends.
 Arj tells Gabriel he is afraid of switching back because he will be struggling again and does not want to face the unknown.
-Gabriel tells him that he was scared after becoming human since he did not know what would happen, but he had enjoyed many worldly pleasures and had come to love everyone that he has met.
+Gabriel tells him that he was scared after becoming human since he did not know what would happen, but while he has struggled with chain smoking, he has also enjoyed many worldly pleasures and had come to love everyone that he has met.
 Reassured by Gabriel's words, Arj willingly switches lives back with Jeff.

 Arj is transported back to the time right after his car was towed, and Jeff is transported back to his normal life.
-Jeff pays Arj's impound fees, and during a meeting of one of the food delivery apps he invested in, demands to his board of directors that they treat the people working on the app much better with benefits such as higher pay.
+Jeff pays Arj's impound fees, and during a meeting of one of the food delivery apps he invested in, demands to his board of directors that they treat the people working on the app much better with benefits and higher pay.
 With a new lease on life, Arj begins work on a documentary about gig workers and continues his romantic relationship with Elena, as Gabriel watches over them.

+In the final scene, Arj and Elena have gotten tacos, and Arj leaves a taco behind for Gabriel, as he had previously promised to do.
+After a pause, the taco folds up and slowly lifts up off of the plate.